-The maximum rebate for single-family property is 50 percent of the costs, up to $750.
-The maximum for a non-residential property or multi-family property is 50 percent of the costs, up to $4,500.
+The maximum rebate for single-family property is up to 50 percent of the costs, up to $750.
+The maximum for a non-residential property or multi-family property is up to 50 percent of the costs, up to $4,500.

 Effective April 16, 2014, Zone 7 revised its Water Efficient Lawn Conversion rebate program.
 The rebate for a single-family residence was increased to a maximum $750 (based on square footage converted), and the rebate for a non-residential property or multi-family property was increased to a maximum $4,500.

 The rebate was broken up into two phases:

 All other program requirements remain in effect.